peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* An object of the given type decoded from the given byte array.
- Returns null (as opposed to CBORObject.Null) if <code>data</code> is empty and the AllowEmpty property is set on the given CBOREncodeOptions object.
+* An object of the specified type decoded from the specified byte array.
+Returns null (as opposed to CBORObject.Null) if <code>data</code> is empty and the AllowEmpty property is set on the specified CBOREncodeOptions object.

 **Throws:**

 * <code>CBORException</code> - There was an error in reading or parsing the data.
 This includes cases where not all of the byte array represents a CBOR object.
 This exception is also thrown if the parameter
- <code>data</code> is empty unless the AllowEmpty property is set on the given
+ <code>data</code> is empty unless the AllowEmpty property is set on the specified
  options object.
-Also thrown if the given type <code>t</code>, or this object's CBOR type, is not supported, or the given object's nesting is too deep, or another error occurred when serializing the object.
+Also thrown if the specified type <code>t</code>, or this object's CBOR type, is not supported, or the specified object's nesting is too deep, or another error occurred when serializing the object.

 * <code>NullPointerException</code> - The parameter <code>data</code> is null, or the
  parameter <code>enc</code> is null, or the parameter <code>t</code> is null.

 ### DecodeObjectFromBytes

-    public static <T> T DecodeObjectFromBytes(byte[] data, Type t, CBORTypeMapper mapper, PODOptions pod) Generates an object of an arbitrary type from an array of CBOR-encoded bytes.
+    public static <T> T DecodeObjectFromBytes(byte[] data, Type t, CBORTypeMapper mapper, PODOptions pod)

+Generates an object of an arbitrary type from an array of CBOR-encoded bytes.
 It is equivalent to DecodeFromBytes followed by ToObject.
 See the documentation for those methods for more information.